 Welcome to the website of our project!
-The Liar and its Revenge in Context is an FWF-funded research project on truth, semantic paradox, and context-dependence (P29716-G24).
-The project systematically explores the limitations of non-classical solutions to the paradoxes, and develops a novel, fully classical contextualist approach – one that, unlike existing approaches, allows for absolutely unrestricted quantification.
+The Liar and its Revenge in Context was an FWF-funded research project on truth, semantic paradox, and context-dependence (P29716-G24).
+The project systematically explored the limitations of non-classical solutions to the paradoxes, and developed a novel, fully classical contextualist approach – one that, unlike existing approaches, allows for absolutely unrestricted quantification.

-The project runs from January 2017 to July 2021.
-The principal investigator of the project is Dr Julien Murzi.
-The project employs two post-doctoral researches: Dr Lorenzo Rossi and Dr Brett Topey.
+The project ran from January 2017 to July 2021.
+The principal investigator of the project was Dr Julien Murzi.
+The project employed two post-doctoral researches: Dr Lorenzo Rossi and Dr Brett Topey.

-In the course of our project, we will host four workshops:
+In the course of our project, we hosted four workshops:

 - A two-day workshop on truth, deflationism, and conservativeness (January 26-27, 2018).